NextGenTel/akka-tools/akka-tools-jdbc-journal/README.md

     include classpath("akka-tools-json-serializing")

-It would be a good idea to use this with the *NgtJsonSerializer*-module, but it is not mandatory.
+It would be a good idea to use this with the *JacksonJsonSerializer*-module, but it is not mandatory.

 You have to initialize it with a working DataSource, schemaName and an objectMapper by calling this method before use:

-    no.ngt.oss.akkatools.persistence.jdbcjournal.JdbcJournal.init( JdbcJournalConfig(dataSource, schemaName, fatalErrorHandler) );
+    no.nextgentel.oss.akkatools.persistence.jdbcjournal.JdbcJournal.init( JdbcJournalConfig(dataSource, schemaName, fatalErrorHandler) );

 Special PersistentView-feature